 The remaining options are specific to parallel programming.
-We provide an Introduction to parallel GP programming in the file doc/parallel.dvi, and to multi-threaded libpari programs in Appendix D. Beware that these options change the library ABI:
+We provide an Introduction to parallel GP programming in the file doc/parallel.dvi, and to multi-threaded libpari programs in Appendix D. Beware that these options change the library ABI, in particular you will need to make clean between successive builds using different values of this option:

---mt=engine: specify the engine used for parallel computations.
-Supported value are

-- single: (default) no parallellism. - pthread: use POSIX threads.
+- --mt=engine: specify the engine used for parallel computations.
+Supported value are - single: (default) no parallellism. - pthread: use POSIX threads.
 This is well-suited for multi-core systems.
 Setting this option also set --enable-tls, see below.
 This option requires the pthread library.
 For benchmarking, it is often useful to set --time=ftime so that GP report wall-clock instead of the sum of the time spent by each thread. - mpi: use the MPI interface to parallelism.
 This allows PARI to take advantage of clusters using MPI.
 This option requires a MPI library.
 It is usually necessary to set the environment variable CC to mpicc.